Minhounet/nixlper/README.md

 ### Navigation

 - `CTRL + X THEN U`: perform a "cd .."
-- `CTRL + X THEN N`: display an interactive way to navigate to subfolders and to open files with alias/copy-paste
+- `CTRL + X THEN N`: display an interactive way to navigate to subfolders and to open files with alias/copy-paste.
+Navigation can use tree or flat mode. "tree" is the default value.

+See ```export NIXLPER_NAVIGATE_MODE=tree``` in ~/.bashrc.

 ### Display help